 Resource allocation associates operations in the specification to Functional Units (FUs) in the resource library.
 During the middle-end phase the specification is inspected, and operations characteristics identified.
 Such characteristics include the kind of operation (e.g. addition, multiplication, …), and input/output value types (e.g. integer, float, …).

-Floating point operations are supported through the High Level Synthesis of a soft-float library containing basic soft float operations or through FloPoCo, a generator of arithmetic Floating-Point Cores.
-The allocation step maps them on the set of available FUs: their characterization includes information, such as latency, area, and number of pipeline stages.
-Usually more operation/FU matchings are feasible: in this case the selection of a proper FU is driven by design constraints.
+Floating-point operations are supported through the High-Level Synthesis of a soft-float library containing basic soft-float operations or through FloPoCo, a generator of arithmetic Floating-Point Cores.
+The allocation step maps them on the set of available FUs: their characterization includes information, such as latency, area, and a number of pipeline stages.
+Usually, more operation/FU matchings are feasible: in this case, the selection of a proper FU is driven by design constraints.
 In addition to FUs, also memory resources are allocated.
-Local data in fact, may be bound to local memories.
+Local data in fact, maybe bound to local memories.

 Moreover, the library contains functional units that are expressed as templates in a standard hardware description language (i.e. Verilog or VHDL).
 These templates can be retargeted and customized on the basis of the characteristics of the target technology.
 In this case, the underlying logic synthesis tool can determine which is the best architecture to implement each function.
 For example, multipliers can be mapped either on dedicated DSP blocks or implemented with LUTs.
 To perform aggressive optimizations, each component of the library is annotated with information useful during the entire HLS process, such as resource occupation and latency for executing the operations.
 Bambu adopts a pre-characterization approach.
 That is, the performance estimation considers a generic template of the functional unit, which can be parametric with respect to the bitwidths and pipeline stages.
 Latency and resource occupation are then obtained by synthesizing each configuration and storing the results in the library.